b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 - The fuselage was not covered in flaming oil nor fuel
 - The plane did not crash-land in a field

 *Each of those factors individually* would necessitate an FAA / NTSB report.
-A combination of those factors would certainly draw public attention&mdash; what about the farmer whose field was ruined by a burnt plane's impact zone?
+A combination of those factors would certainly draw public attention— what about the farmer whose field was ruined by a burnt plane's impact zone?
 Did this farmer receive up to $25,000 as outlined in the FAA's guidelines for a forced landing in an "other area not designed as a runway?"

 &nbsp;

 ## Local Impact
 Delta, UT's population rose from 1,610 to 1,930 between 1970 and 1980 census.
-I guess I could assume that the town's population of `1610+((1930-1610)*.6) = 1802` found this incident uninteresting?
+I guess I could assume that the town's population in 1976 of `1610+(1930-1610)*.6 = 1802` found this incident to be uninteresting?
 I've lived in small towns before.
-Even if an airplane crashed into a farmer's field from the next town over, that would be the only thing the town would be known for during the next ten years.
+Even if an airplane crashed into a farmer's field from the *next town over*, that would be the only thing the town would be known for during the next ten years.

 I guess the only way for me, today in 2025, to know if any of those ~1800 people thought that a burning plane crashing into their neighbor's field is newsworthy is to check their newspaper.
 What I've found is Millard County's paper, *Fillmore Progress*, which county includes the town of Delta.

-So, unless [Utah's Digital Newspapers](https://digitalnewspapers.org/) archive is being controlled by Satan himself to make sure nobody finds information that contradicts what Russell tells us, I should expect to see *anything other than* high school football teams and insurance advertisements.
-You know, maybe a headline like "*flaming airplane destroys this guy's farm&mdash; Mormon Sunday School President onboard, no injuries reported*."
+So, unless [Utah's Digital Newspapers](https://digitalnewspapers.org/) archive is being controlled by [[Satan|Satan himself]] to make sure nobody finds information that contradicts what Russell tells us, I should expect to see *anything other than* high school football teams and insurance advertisements.
+You know, maybe a headline like "*flaming airplane destroys Leroy's farm— Mormon Sunday School President onboard, no injuries reported*."

 What do we find instead?
 [Funeral services for the former mayor](https://newspapers.lib.utah.edu/details?id=27931194).
 This guy can [help you reupholster your couch](https://newspapers.lib.utah.edu/details?id=27931196).
 [Mrs. Stella Day had knee surgery](https://newspapers.lib.utah.edu/details?id=27931202). holy shit you guys [Santa's coming to the mall next week](https://newspapers.lib.utah.edu/details?id=27931212)!
 On the same page as the mayor's passing is "*Millard Eagles defeated the Delta Rabbits and earned a spot in the State Finals*"! ...
 What's that?
 An airplane crashing in Craig's farm?
 I mean, we *could* talk about that, or we could talk about [teachers getting a 9% pay raise](https://newspapers.lib.utah.edu/details?id=27931213).